GetStream/stream-node-orm/README.md

 };
 ```

-### Low level APIs access
+### Full documentation and Low level APIs access

-You can also use the low level JS API directly.
+When needed you can also use the [low level JavaScript API](https://github.com/getstream/stream-js) directly.
+Documentation is available at the [Stream website](https://getstream.io/docs/?language=js).

 ```js
 var streamNode = require('getstream-node');
 var client = streamNode.FeedManager.client
 // client.addActivity, client.removeActivity etc are all available
 ```

-The full documentation for the low level API is available in the [getstream.io documentation](https://getstream.io/docs/).

 ### Enrichment